1,000+ Opportunities

 For school residencies, both the artist and the supporting organization are encouraged to seek counsel from the Arts in Education program manager prior to submitting the application.
 Policies/Statements Office of Information Technology

-Based on current listing details, eligibility includes: Alabama artists in crafts, dance, design, media/photography, music, literature, theater, and visual arts.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Alabama artists in crafts, dance, design, media/photography, music, literature, theater, and visual arts.
+Confirm the full requirements in the official notice before applying.